 Our AIF is intended to enable readers to gain an understanding of our current results and financial position.
 To do so, we provide material information and analysis about our company and our business at a point in time, in the context of our historical and possible future development.
 Accordingly, certain sections of this report contain forward-looking information that is based on current plans and expectations.
 This forward-looking information is affected by risks, assumptions and uncertainties that could have a material impact on future prospects.
-Readers are cautioned that actual events and results may vary from the forward-looking information.
-We have denoted our forward looking statements with this symbol "•".
-Please refer to "Forward-Looking Information, Assumptions and Risk Factors" for further detail on what constitutes forward looking information and discussion of the risks, assumptions and uncertainties related to such information.
+Readers are cautioned that actual events and results may vary from the forward-looking information, Assumptions and Risk Factors" for further detail on what constitutes forward looking information and discussion of the risks, assumptions and uncertainties related to such information.
+Readers are cautioned that actual events and results may vary from the forward looking information and discussion of the risks, assumptions and uncertainties related to such information.
+Readers are cautioned that actual events and results may vary from the forward-looking information and discussion of the risks, assumptions and uncertainties related to such information.
 Readers are cautioned that actual events and results may vary from the forward-looking information.